warrickbayman/Loom/readme.md

 Loom is a super simple way to work with units of time (hours, minutes, seconds, etc).

 ## Installation
-Install Loom via Composer, but adding to the `requires` section of your `composer.json` file.
+Install Loom via Composer, by adding to the `requires` section of your `composer.json` file.

 ```json
 {